-B&G Foods made contributions to the multi-employer defined benefit pension plan of \$0.2 million in each of the first quarter of 2020 and 2019.
+B&G Foods made contributions to the multi-employer defined benefit pension plan of \$0.4 million during the first two quarters of 2020 and \$0.5 million during the first two quarters of 2019, respectively.
 These contributions represented less than five percent of total contributions made to the plan.